achede22/resize_root_partition/README.md

 ## 3. Execution of script

-•	We paste our script in the VM and simply execute this script as shown below
+•	Paste our script in the VM and simply execute this script as shown below

 You should see something like this after the successfully execution of the script